JadenMajid/CPSC-Notes/CPSC 340/Models/Neural Networks/Deep Learning.md

 - Memory for activations during training is $$O\left(\sum_{\ell=0}^{L} k^\ell\right)$$ if activations are checkpointed layer by layer.
 - need fewer parameters than "shallow but wide" [[Neural Networks]]
 - Empirical Motivation for using multiple layers
-	- Deep networks have lead to unprecedented performance
+	- Deep networks have led to unprecedented performance